cast-org/figuration/docs/utilities/embed.md

 ## Aspect Ratios

 By default the aspect ratio is set to 16:9, this can be customized by overriding the `$embed-ratio` settings variable.
 Also, the aspect ratios can be customized with the included modifier classes.
+By default the following aspect ratio classes are provided:

 {% highlight html %}
 <!-- 21:9 aspect ratio -->